-Two types of exceptions to the suspensive effect are possible:
+There are two types of exceptions to the above suspensive effect:

-a) A public bid of acquisition or an exchange offer notified to the PCA can be implemented before clearance, provided that the acquiring party does not exercise the voting rights associated to the shareholding, or exercises them merely with the aim of protecting the financial value of the investment based on derogation previously granted by the PCA to that effect;

-b) Before or after the filing of the notification, the notifying party(ies) may submit a reasoned request to the PCA for a derogation from the suspensive effect.
+- a) A public bid of acquisition or an exchange offer notified to the PCA can be implemented before clearance, provided that the acquiring party does not exercise the voting rights associated with the shareholding, or exercises them merely with the aim of protecting the financial value of the investment based on derogation previously granted by the PCA to that effect; - b) Before or after the filing of the notification, the notifying party(ies) may submit a reasoned request to the PCA for a derogation from the suspensive effect.
 The parties must demonstrate that the threat to the transaction caused by the suspension is real and substantial (e.g. in case of a failing firm).
 The PCA may authorize such a derogation where the harm to the parties (and, where relevant, to affected third parties) resulting from the standstill obligation exceeds the possible threats to competition that might result from the transaction.
 The PCA may grant the derogation subject to certain conditions or obligations aimed at ensuring effective competition.

-The PCA has been very strict in its allowing of derogations to the stand still obligation.
-Only in particular circumstances has such derogation been allowed (see Triton/Stabilus, case Ccent.
+The PCA has been strict in its allowing of derogations to the stand still obligation.
+Only in certain circumstances has such derogation been permitted (see Triton/Stabilus, case Ccent.
 11/2010, of 23.04.2010, where the PCA consent to a derogation for reasons of imminent bankruptcy).
-The relevant request must be objectively substantiated, as well as clear on the absence of competition law concerns, and that there will an irreparable damage caused by the standstill obligation.
-In the context of the financial crisis, this mechanism has been much more frequently used, in particular within acquisitions of businesses near insolvency, by funds.
+The relevant request must be objectively substantiated, as well as clear on the absence of competition law concerns, and that there will be an irreparable damage caused by the standstill obligation.
+In the context of the Portuguese financial crisis of the beginning of the decade, this mechanism has been much more frequently used, in particular with acquisitions of businesses close to insolvency, by funds.

-The Competition Act does not expressly allow for the possibility of carving out the local business or assets in order to allow completion of a global transaction.
+The Competition Act does not foresee the possibility of carving out the local business or assets in order to allow completion of a global transaction.
 The notifying party(ies) may submit a reasoned request for a waiver from the standstill obligation, to be assessed on a case-by-case basis by the PCA.

-A parking structure is explicitly contemplated in the Competition Act, confirming that acquisitions carried out by financial institutions on a temporary basis (in general, up to 1 year) are not subject to merger control obligations, provided that it is not given control over target during the interim period, otherwise it would amount to an early implementation of the concentration.
+A parking structure is explicitly contemplated in the Competition Act, confirming that acquisitions carried out by financial institutions on a temporary basis (in general, up to 1 year) are not subject to merger control obligations, provided that it is not given control over the target during the interim period, otherwise it would amount to an early implementation of the concentration.

-4. What are the conditions of the test for control?
+4. What types of transaction are notifiable or reviewable and what is the test for control?

-A concentration between undertakings is deemed to exist when a lasting change of control over the whole or part of an undertaking occurs as a result of: i) a merger between two or more previously independent undertakings or parts of undertakings; ii) the acquisition, directly or indirectly, of control of all or parts of the share capital or parts of the assets of one or various undertakings (to which a market turnover can be attributed), by one or more persons or undertakings already controlling at least one undertaking; or iii) the creation of a full-function joint venture.
+A concentration between undertakings is deemed to exist when a lasting change of control over the whole or part of an undertaking occurs as a result of: i) a merger between two or more previously independent undertakings or parts of undertakings; ii) the acquisition, directly or indirectly, of control of all or parts of the share capital or parts of the assets of one or various undertakings (to which a market turnover can be clearly attributed), by one or more persons or undertakings already controlling at least one undertaking; or iii) the creation of a full-function joint venture.